 The First step will be to sign an agreement with Tammuz.
 Then you will be required to start your medical preparations which will include a full blood analysis and genetic tests.
 You will then be required to choose an egg donor and then you will be matched with a surrogate.

 HIV+ IP’s can pursue a surrogacy journey in the USA and Colombia.
 The IP’s sperm must be ‘washed’ at the Western Fertility Institute, our clinic in LA or in our partner clinic in Bogotá.
 Sperm washing allows sperm to be removed from the fluids that contain the virus.
 No known cases of transmission of the virus after sperm washing have been noted.

-Sure, single men can do surrogacy in the USA, Colombia and Albania.
-Single women can go through the process in the USA and in Colombia.
+Sure, single men can do surrogacy in the USA and Colombia.
+Single women can go through the process in the USA.

 Sure!
 Tammuz has changed the way gay men build their families, and over the past decade hundreds of gay men have fulfilled their dream of having a baby via surrogacy.
-Gay men can do surrogacy in the USA, Colombia and in Albania.
+Gay men can do surrogacy in the USA and Colombia.

 Egg donation is anonymous, however most of Tammuz’s South-African donors will agree to a meeting via Skype.
 Your donor coordinator will arrange this for you.
 In most cases however, the Ukrainian/Russian/Asian donors remain anonymous and will not be available for a meeting.

 Most of the plans we offer at Tammuz involve the IP’s meeting their surrogate.
 In the USA you are advised to maintain regular contact throughout your journey.
 In Ukraine and Colombia, you will meet the surrogate once you visit the clinic and sign the agreement with her and also for the birth.